 Albumin is a protein that is free-floating in blood plasma.
 While it is present any time there is a bleeding injury, it may also be released through smaller injuries that only seep plasma.

-Additionally, albumin is digested by bile and proteolytic enzymes, such as pepsin and trypsin, in the small intestine.
-As a result, albumin present in a horse’s feces would have originated from a source caudal (after) the common bile duct, primarily the colon.
-Thus, fecal albumin is a good indicator of hindgut lesions or ulcers.
+Additionally, albumin is digested by bile and proteolytic enzymes in the small intestine.
+As a result, albumin present in a horse’s feces would primarily originate from the hindgut.

-Hemoglobin in Feces as an Indicator of GI Injury in Horses
+Hemoglobin as an Indicator of GI Injury in Horses